Varnamo-kommun/ISTAdminAPI/ReadMe.md

 ```sh
 git clone https://github.com/VMO-IT-avdelningen/ISTAdminAPI.git
 ```
-2. Upon first import of the module, you will only have access to the following Cmdlets:
+2. Upon first import of the module, you will only have access to the following cmdlets:
 - `New-Secret`
 - `Get-Secret`
 - `Initialize-SettingsFile`